osprey-lang/ovum/README.md

 # Ovum

-**NOTE:** Ovum is currently undergoing a large refactoring.
-It does not compile.
+**NOTE:** Ovum is currently very much in development.
+It does not run [Osprey][osp] programs yet, and it probably has a lot of memory issues and bugs all over the place.

 Ovum is the virtual machine that runs programs written in [Osprey][osp].
 This is currently _not_ a pure C++ implementation, and will not compile outside Windows; there are several calls to various Windows API functions.